 Objectives of the Waimea Community Dam

 The Waimea Community Dam is a significant local infrastructure project to augment the supply of water and add to the sustainability of the region.
-Objectives of the Waimea Community Dam
+Objectives of the Waimea Community Dam are:

 - Sufficient water at our homes all year round